Ceresit CT76 Solar Protect Render 25kg

 Description

-Ceresit CT 76 Solar Protect Render 25 kg — Silico-Elastomeric UV-Resistant Finish for Dark Facades
+Why Specifiers Choose CT 76 Solar Protect for Dark Facades

-• Safe Dark-Colour Specification Down to HBW 15: Solar Protect infrared-reflective pigments reduce surface temperature on dark facades by reflecting the near-infrared energy that accounts for roughly half of total solar heat gain — so a deep anthracite or charcoal finish stays cool enough to avoid the thermal stress that would crack a standard silicone render on an insulated wall.
+• Dark Colours Down to HBW 15 Without Compromise: Solar Protect infrared-reflective pigments reduce surface temperature on dark facades by reflecting the near-infrared energy that accounts for roughly half of total solar heat gain — so a deep anthracite or charcoal finish stays cool enough to avoid the thermal stress that would damage a standard render on an insulated wall.

-• Self-Cleaning Surface That Stays Visibly Clean: The DoubleDry nano-textured hydrophobic finish causes rainwater to bead tightly and run off the wall, lifting atmospheric dust and biological spores as it goes — keeping a dark facade looking sharp between natural rain washes without manual cleaning, because the water absorption rate is classified W3 (Low) per EN 15824.
+• Self-Cleaning Surface That Stays Visibly Sharp: The DoubleDry nano-textured hydrophobic finish causes rainwater to bead tightly and sheet off the wall, lifting atmospheric dust and biological spores as it goes — keeping a dark facade looking clean between natural rain washes, rated W3 (low water absorption) per EN 15824:2017.

-• Decade-Long Colour Stability: Built-in UV absorbers and free-radical scavengers neutralise the polymer-bond damage that causes chalking and colour fade on exposed elevations, so vibrant dark tones retain their original depth rather than washing out over years of UK sun and rain cycles.
+• Colour That Lasts for Decades: Built-in UV absorbers and free-radical scavengers neutralise the polymer-bond damage that causes chalking and colour fade on exposed elevations, so vibrant dark tones retain their original depth through years of UK sun and rain cycles.

-• High Vapour Permeability for a Healthy Wall: Classified V1 (High) per EN 15824 with an Sd value of ≤ 1.0 m, so the wall breathes freely and moisture vapour escapes outward through the render — keeping your insulation system dry and performing at its full designed thermal efficiency for the life of the building.
+• Walls That Breathe Freely: Classified V1 (high) per EN 15824:2017 with Sd ≤ 1.0 m per ETAG 004, so moisture vapour escapes outward continuously through the render — keeping insulation dry and performing at its full designed thermal efficiency.

 Property Value